EnriqueVilchezL/git_workshop/git_basics/docs/lessons/installing_git.en.md

 - 🗃️ Store your projects online
 - 👯 Collaborate with others
 - 📣 Show your work to the world!

+Git is the tool we use for local version control, and GitHub helps us share that version control with more people across different machines.

 ## 🚀 How to Use GitHub